Site Background

 Identity data

 Data specifically related to your identity, including: your full name, marital status, title, date of birth, national insurance details and other recognised official identity documents.
-This might also include, in the case of CCTV or promotional footage, still or moving images of you or from which you can be identified.

 Contact data